-Therefore, we agreed to start a training consisting of a series of exercises that allowed her in a short time to claim back time and space.
+We agreed to start a training plan consisting of a series of exercises that would allow her to claim back time and space in a short time.
 In less than a month, she gradually learned to say NO gracefully, not to react to her husband and her children’s long faces, and to take better care of herself, both physically and emotionally.

-Thanks to her determination and practice, she finally managed to understand that there could be a balance between being available for others and being available for herself.
-This new awareness was like an boost of energy for her self-esteem and for her ability to be present in her relationships with renewed interest.
-Clara's heart began to get better.
+Thanks to her determination and practice, she finally managed to understand that there could be a balance between being available for others and making time for herself.
+This new awareness gave her self-esteem a boost of energy and gave her the ability to enjoy her relationships with people.
+Clara's heart began to improve.

-Now you might ask yourself: how could Clara learn to say NO?
+Now you might ask yourself: how did Clara learn to say NO?

 Here are some of the activities that I proposed to Clara and that I invite you to try.
-These are simple but extremely effective activities that could help you become better at saying NO, especially if, like Clara, you have a tendency to be condescending even when you don't want to:
+These are simple but extremely effective exercises that could help you become better at saying NO, especially if, like Clara, you have a tendency to want to please everyone even when you don't want to:

 The notebook of NOs.
 Since Clara liked to write, I suggested her to keep a notebook in which she could write down all the ways in which she could politely express a refusal.
-I also advised her to write down every time she heard someone say NO in a polite way and how it was done.
-She began to reflect on the fact that it was possible to say NO in a firm and, at the same time, polite way and that, in general, this type of refusal did not have big negative consequences.
+I also advised her to note down every time she heard someone say NO in a polite way and how it was done.
+She began to reflect on the fact that it was possible to say NO in a firm and yet polite way and that generally this type of NO did not have big negative consequences.
 Clara became good at saying, "I'm very sorry but I can't" and "No, thank you."
 She also understood that it was not always necessary to give justifications.

 The rule of "I take some time".
 I advised Clara to always take some time before saying YES.
-In this way she learned that when she immediately responded to a request, in a completely automatic way, she tended to accept, even when she didn't feel like it.
-On the other hand, if she had waited , even a few seconds, before answering, she would have been able to say NO.
+In this way she learned that when she immediately responded automatically, she tended to say YES even when she didn't feel like it.
+On the other hand, if she had waited even for a few seconds before answering, she would have been able to say NO.